rabbitmq/chef-cookbook/README.md

 plugin
 -----
 Enables or disables a rabbitmq plugin.
+Plugins are not supported for releases prior to 2.7.0.

 - `:enable` enables a `plugin`
 - `:disable` disables a `plugin`